ahmadsalim/fflat-mdsliterals/README.markdown

 ```

 ### Running the interpreter
-To interpret Fb programs, create a new interpreter instance in an F# script and use either ParseProgramFromString (using the program as a string) or ParseProgramFromFile (using the filename containing the program).
+To interpret Fb programs with Modular Structured Data Literals, create a new interpreter instance in an F# script and use either ParseProgramFromString (using the program as a string) or ParseProgramFromFile (using the filename containing the program).

 ### Registering new data literal parser
 To use a literal parser implement the IStructuredDataLiteralParser interface and use the interpreter's RegisterLiteralParser method.